 Now you’re ready to get started.
 Download the practice file and think about situations where you might use these functions at work.

 And don’t forget to try one of our Excel courses to learn some valuable Excel skills.
-You can try the free Excel in an Hour course, but if you really want to improve upon your formula knowledge we suggest the Excel Basic and Advanced course.
+You can try the free Excel in an Hour course, but if you really want to ramp up your formula knowledge, we suggest the Excel Basic and Advanced course.

 Level up your Excel skills

 Become a certified Excel ninja with GoSkills bite-sized coursesStart free trial